 So I experimented a bit and came up with the compromise that I am sharing here.
 I’ve never heard any complaints.

 Now, what do you think the chances are that our politicians could learn to settle their differences in an equally sweet and sensible way?
 Oh well.
 “Let them eat cake,” as another famous political figure reputedly said.
 That didn’t end so well for her, though.

 A Best of Both Worlds Frosting

 This frosting is proof that you really can have your cake and eat it, too!

 Overall, this frosting is very easy to make, but there are a couple of things that can be stumbling blocks to having it come out just right, so I’ll explain those in more detail in the instructions.

-First and foremost, though, you MUST use a good quality, full-fat cream cheese like Philadelphia.
-Trust me, I have learned the hard way on this.
-This is not the time to try to go “lite” (a pretty oxymoronic concept when it comes to red velvet cake anyway).
+First and foremost, though, you must use a good quality, full-fat cream cheese like Philadelphia.
+Trust me; I have learned the hard way about this.
+This is not the time to try to go “lite” (a pretty oxymoronic concept when it comes to red velvet cake, anyway).
 If you’re going to do this, go all the way and enjoy every delicious bite.
 You can fast tomorrow to make up for it if you want, but do not cut corners on this frosting.